Cook Off!: Plot

 Both Amber and Cassandra are disqualified.
 The first is upset, as she tripped on the way to placing her dish in front of the others, the other feels liberated, as she stood up to her mother, who claims she psychiactric help.

 That evening the contestants unwind in an evening social event.
 Both TV presenter Christine Merriweather and Sharon suspect Daneel and Del of something fishy.
 Shortly after Sharon suggests to Lars they consummate their relationship, he goes off with Del to the bar Bananas, where he believes he will enjoy himself.
 The camera crew secretly follows, Lars realizes and comes out.

 Arriving back at the hotel room in the morning, Sharon chews Lars out.
 He clearly announces he is gay, but she is in denial.
 Sharon mentions conversion therapy to unconfuse Lars.
 He insists he will always be there for her, but asks her to return her pink engagement ring.

 The final, 'The Ring of Fire' consists of both Solfest sisters, Lady Briggs, Del, Patty and two more.
 Sharon breaks down in tears so both Pauline and Lady Briggs encourage her.
-Del has a hostile call from Daneel and notices Patty's water has broke.
+Del has a hostile call from Daneel and notices Patty's water has broken.
 Just after the judges choose Del's dish, not only does Daneel happily jump in, ecstatically declaring she has won, but the footage taken in Bananas is shown.
 Del confided to Lars his collaboration with Daneel.

-Caos ensues, as Del runs out with the check.
+Chaos ensues, as Del runs out with the check.
 The studio gets locked down, so Patty's husband sneaks in with the Muffin Man's costume.
 Paramedics soon follow.
 Reevaluating the entries, Pauline is declared the victor.

 Six months later, a news report references Cookoffgate, as both Daneel Kuhar and Del Crawford have been imprisoned.
 Her conviction is for fraudulently entering the contest via him with her recipe, as she had already participated in the contest three other times.